shredthaGNAR/list-of-my-starred-repos/README.md

 * [atom/atom](https://github.com/atom/atom): :atom: The hackable text editor
 * [nathanbuchar/atom-one-dark-terminal](https://github.com/nathanbuchar/atom-one-dark-terminal): A Terminal theme that mimics the One Dark theme made by the Atom team.
 * [sagars007/Australis-like-tabs-FF-ProtonUI-changes](https://github.com/sagars007/Australis-like-tabs-FF-ProtonUI-changes): Changes to make the new proton UI redesign in Firefox better; including australis tabs, compact mode, gradient accents in elements and much more
+* [Josua996/AutoTag](https://github.com/Josua996/AutoTag): A Thunderbird Add-on that automatically tag emails based on the sender address 🤖🏷
 * [sindresorhus/awesome](https://github.com/sindresorhus/awesome): 😎 Awesome lists about all kinds of interesting topics
 * [sdras/awesome-actions](https://github.com/sdras/awesome-actions): A curated list of awesome actions to use on GitHub
 * [awesome-css-group/awesome-css](https://github.com/awesome-css-group/awesome-css): :art: A curated contents of amazing CSS :)